lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 ### SmartyCats

-I will post information about SmartyCats tutoring here when it is available.
+There is SmartyCats tutoring for this course!
+Visit [their website](https://www.montana.edu/aycss/success/smartycats/) to find out more.

 ### Computer Science Success Center
 There are free tutors available in Barnard 259.
 More information [here](https://www.cs.montana.edu/student-success-center.html).